VladimirK2/kzm-tools/tafcj-doc.md

 - 45 One or both parentheses missing in function definition
 - 46 Only one set of parentheses allowed function definition
 - 47 Function not found in the list of functions with N parameter(s)
-- 48 Uppercase macro can not be reassigned
+- 48 System variable can not be reassigned
 - 49 Error opening F.USER.SIGN.ON.NAME
 - 50 Not valid T24 login name
 - 51 Write to LIVE file failed
 - 52 Cancelled by user
-- 53 Forbidden to redefine internal registers
+- 53 Forbidden to redefine internal variables
 - 54 Wrong syntax
 - 55 Non-numeric PRECISION detected
 - 56 exec - return code not as expected